dd9jn/rfc4880bis/crypto-refresh.md

 Note: because an all-zero IV is used for this decryption, the S2K specifier MUST use a salt value, either a Salted S2K, an Iterated-Salted S2K, or Argon2.
 The salt value will ensure that the decryption key is not repeated even if the passphrase is reused.

+### v5 SKESK {#v5-skesk}

 A version 5 Symmetric-Key Encrypted Session Key packet consists of:

 - A one-octet version number with value 5.

-- A one-octet cipher algorithm.
+- A one-octet symmetric cipher algorithm identifier.

-- A one-octet AEAD algorithm.
+- A one-octet AEAD algorithm identifier.

 - A string-to-key (S2K) specifier, length as defined in {{s2k-types}}.